lgklsv/nodejs2023Q2-service/README.md

 docker-compose down
 ```

-## To check application image for vulnerabilities
+## To check application image for vulnerabilities (docker should be installed)

 ```
 npm run scout